AriFordsham/GHCWiki/objective-c.md

 ## Goals

-We aim for an extensions of the Standard Haskell Foreign Function Interface to include bindings to Objective-C.  We like to make it easy to embed Haskell code in Objective-C programs as well as the other way around.
+We aim for an extension of the Standard Haskell Foreign Function Interface to include bindings to Objective-C.  We like to make it easy to embed Haskell code in Objective-C programs as well as the other way around.
 Moreover, we like to be able to use object hierarchies stored in NIB files directly in Haskell code.

 ### Consequences of the goals